Course Code: GES238

 Cho Phillips is the founder of Lovegevity, Inc. and author of the "Professional Wedding and Event Planning: How to Start a Wedding Planning Business" textbook and resource manual.
 As founder of The Wedding Planning Institute, Phillips provides an opportunity for subject matter experts to contribute to the standardization and education for wedding professionals.
 She has been featured in The New York Times, Wall Street Journal, Chicago Tribune, Washington Times, Entrepreneur Magazine, Las Vegas Sun, and has been a guest on NBC, UPN, WB and other nationally-broadcast television and radio stations.

 There are no prerequisites to take this course.
-However, we recommend that you take Certified Wedding Planner prior to enrolling.
+However, it is recommended that you take Certified Wedding Planner prior to enrolling.

 The instructional materials required for this course are included in enrollment.
 The following textbooks will be shipped to you approximately 7-10 business days after enrollment: